 How a brand became greater than the sum of its parts: Marketing, sales and collaboration at Coca-Cola

 Considerably one of the most well-known brands across the globe, Coca-Cola, played a pioneering role in the very development of consumer goods industry.
 The company stood at the forefront of market-at-large throughout the changing dynamics of the twentieth century, experimenting with numerous ideas that established across different geographies and cultures the core brand of Coca-Cola: Refreshing the world and making a difference.
-Powering 2.2 billion servings per day (Quincey & Murphy, 2023), underlying activities that work in tandem to align the brand of Coca-Cola ever closer to its customers is an ongoing journey of collaboration with the teams, partners and customer.
+Powering 2.2 billion servings per day (Quincey & Murphy, 2023), underlying activities that work in tandem to align the brand of Coca-Cola ever closer to its customers is an ongoing journey of collaboration with the teams, partners and customers.

 Marketing function at Coca-Cola

-According to Pandergrast & Crawford, marketing was the core foundation underneath Coke’s success.
-It defined how the product was manufactured, distributed, and sold, and how consumers perceived it(2021, p.11).
+According to Pendergrast & Crawford, marketing was the core foundation underneath Coke’s success.
+It defined how the product was manufactured, distributed, and sold, and how consumers perceived it (2021, p.11).
 More than the product attributes, it was the brand of Coke – synonymized with moments of joy and refreshment – that built a relationship with its consumers.
 Evolution of this relationship as Coke developed into a multinational company (and the brand – a multicultural one), is a worthy case study.

 Brief history of Coke’s marketing: from product promotion to cultural syncretism

-Like any new brand, during the nascent days of Coca-Cola dating back to the late 19th century, the priority was to make Coke’s existence known to the people. hence, they utilized modest advertising budget largely to spread awareness of their existence (Pendergrast & Crawford, 2021, p.
+Like any new brand, during the nascent days of Coca-Cola dating back to the late 19th century, the priority was to make Coke’s existence known to the people.
+Hence, they utilized modest advertising budget largely to spread awareness of their existence (Pendergrast & Crawford, 2021, p.
 12).
 As the brand steadied its footing in the localities it served, the company scaled its operations: production and promotion, scaling marketing activities with it.

 Ubiquity: the sales role that fulfilled marketing goal